-Cost per lead (CPL) is one of the most important metrics a business can track.
+Cost per lead (CPL) is one of the most important metrics for any business because it shows exactly how much it costs to generate a potential customer.

 Note: Want a full view of companies visiting your website?
 Sign up for Leadfeeder’s free for 14 day trial to track and monitor the information and behavior of your leads.

 What does CPL mean?
-Cost per lead (CPL) is a marketing model where advertisers pay a set amount for each lead generated.
+Cost per lead (CPL) is a marketing model in which advertisers pay a set fee for each lead generated.

 A lead here is an individual who’s shown interest in your product or service.
 There are many ways someone could show that interest; they could visit your sales page, reach out via email, download your brochure, or engage with your brand’s social media posts.